 Job Keeper” and “Mouth Keeper” during the COVID-19 Pandemic

-During this pandemic, more people are staying at home isolated, working from home, avoiding social contact and some find these new-world measures lead to boredom and depression, snacking and increased alcohol intake.
+Throughout this COVID pandemic, more people stayed at home isolated, working from home, avoiding social contact and some found these new-world measures led to boredom and depression, snacking and increased alcohol intake.

-There has been a lot of emphasis placed on mental health during the COVID-19 pandemic but almost no mention has been made in the media about the effects of these “stay-at-home measures are likely to have on oral and dental health.
+There has been a lot of emphasis placed on mental health during the COVID-19 pandemic but almost no mention has been made in the media concerning the effects of these “stay-at-home measures” on oral and dental health.
 The increased risk of oral and dental disease is largely a result of changes in diet with increased snacking of sugar-containing snacks and increased alcohol intake.

-Increased focus needs to be placed on oral health, dental care, and looking after yourself to prevent dental disease from increasing due to poor oral home care and an increase in the consumption of sugar.
+There needs to be an increased health-focus placed on oral health, dental care, and looking after yourself to prevent dental disease from increasing due to poor oral home care and an increase in the consumption of sugar.

 When people are bored, comfort eating is common and government statistics have shown there has been a very large increase in alcohol sales throughout all States and Territories.
 Snacking increases, and the types of food that are consumed are generally not healthy food options.
-Instead they often contain refined carbohydrates, sugars, and junk food or fizzy soft drinks are consumed far more.
-These are the food to feed your dental plaque and promote dental decay and gum disease and increased alcohol intake increase peoples risk of oral cancer.
+Instead they often contain refined carbohydrates, sugars, and junk food, alcoholic beverages and fizzy soft drinks are consumed far more.
+These sugary foods feed your dental plaque and promote dental decay and gum disease and increased alcohol intake increase peoples risk of oral cancer.

 Less than half the nation attends a dentist for dental checks.
 More decay is present now than in the past decade and 1 in 3 kids, by the age of 5 years have dental decay.
 This is a depressing and sad state of affairs and our children will pay the price in the years to come.
 But we can do something about it!

-The slogan promoted by Australian Dentists during Dental Health Week (August 3rd-9th, 2020) is “Get Sugar Savvy”.
+The slogan promoted by Australian Dental Association during Dental Health Week (August 3rd-9th, 2020) was “Get Sugar Savvy”.
 The aim of the campaign was to promote awareness of the contents of the foods we buy in the supermarket by reading the food labels.
 This can be both shocking and educational when you see how much sugar the food packets and tins contain.
-The aim of this awareness of sugar content was to promote a reduction in the consumption of fizzy soft drinks and start to make healthy food choices for ourselves, our children and families.
+The aim of this awareness of sugar content was to promote a reduction in the consumption of fizzy soft drinks and start to make healthy food choices for ourselves, our children and our families.

-If we don’t start to change habits (reduce sugar consumption) and improve oral home care (better brushing), then dental health is going to plummet, and obesity is going to rocket with increased heart disease, diabetes and strokes!
+If we don’t start to change habits (reduce sugar and alcohol consumption) and improve oral home care (more effective removal of dental plaque), then dental health is going to plummet, and obesity is going to rocket with increased heart disease, diabetes and strokes!
 We can all individually make a difference.

 The Australian Dental Association has promoted the Top Ten Tips for improving oral and dental health.

-5. Get sugar-savvy!
+- Get sugar-savvy!
 The World Health Organisation recommends NO MORE THAN 6 TEASPOONS OF SUGAR A DAY (that’s 24 grams only)!
 So cut back on sugar now.
 Many soft drinks contain more than twice the recommended daily total dietary intake in a single serve.

 - If you’re peckish, avoid the sweet junk and choose wisely.
 Go for nuts and cheese that have protein in and therefore they will keep you satisfied for longer.
 Control alcohol intake to safe levels as promoted in government health information.

-- Be creative in sweetening food using alternative sources like Stevia, but ideally try and weak yourself and your family, especially children, off sweet things.
+- Be creative in sweetening food using alternative sources like Stevia, but ideally try and wean yourself and your family, especially children, off sweet things.
 A sweet tooth is learned not natural.
 So un-learn the sugar habit for your dental health and to reduce the obesity problem that is running rampant through Australian society today.